rockettheme/docs/Docs/wordpress/themes/ionosphere/demo_header.md

 :   1. **Header - Gantry Logo** [25%, 10%, se]
     2. **Header - Gantry Menu** [35%, 90%, sw]

-Here's the widget breakdown for the Header section:
+Here is the widget breakdown for the Header section:

 * Gantry Logo
 * Gantry Divider
 * Gantry Menu

 #### Gantry Logo
-The first thing you'll need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
+The first thing you will need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
 Once this is done, the logo should appear in the upper-left area of the front page as it does in the demo.
 You can further customize this logo by following the instructions in our [FAQ][faq].

 #### Gantry Divider
 This widget tells WordPress to start a new widget column beginning with the widget placed directly below the divider in the section.